There is no denying it. Social media has taken over our lives in the last decade.

-As a personal trainer, your main task it helping people turn their lives around.
+As a personal trainer, your main task is helping people turn their lives around.
 And when you do, make sure you post these success stories on your social media feeds, especially Facebook.
 Just always make sure you get their permission first.

-These posts not only show your prowess and motivational abilities as a personal trainer but they also provide a look into the dedication it takes to achieve fitness goals.
+These posts not only show your prowess and motivational abilities as a personal trainer but also provide a look into the dedication it takes to achieve fitness goals.

 And that’s important.
 Why?
 Well, nobody should ever be under the impression that turning your life around is simple.
 It’s hard work!

 Posts like this give your social media followers an insight into what it is you do and how you can help people achieve their overall goals.
 It also shows your dedication to your clients, how professional you are, and that you remain accessible at all times.